ptylek/personal-website/content/3.blog/the-what-and-why-of-personal-website.md

 ## :UIcon{name="i-mdi-counter"} Result

 Even though it's just a static page, I think it's always good to run the Lighthouse.
 And it gives room for improvements like
-- :UButton{to="https://nuxt.com/modules/fontaine" target="_blank" label="Nuxt Fontaine" :padded="false" variant="link"} to fight CLS on the webpage when custom font is loading
+- :UrlLink{to="https://nuxt.com/modules/fontaine" label="Nuxt Fontaine"} to fight CLS on the webpage when custom font is loading
-- :UButton{to="https://unhead.unjs.io/usage/composables/use-server-head" target="_blank" label="useServerHead" :padded="false" variant="link"} for head attributes which don't have to be run client side
+- :UrlLink{to="https://unhead.unjs.io/usage/composables/use-server-head" label="useServerHead"} for head attributes which don't have to be run client side
-- background:text ratio gave me different results in :UButton{to="https://pagespeed.web.dev/" target="_blank" label="PageSpeed Insights" :padded="false" variant="link"} than local lighthouse test, so make sure to run it there too!
+- background:text ratio gave me different results in :UrlLink{to="https://pagespeed.web.dev/" label="PageSpeed Insights"} than local lighthouse test, so make sure to run it there too!

 :Image{src="/images/blog/hello/performance.png" label="Performance"}